 Security updates are provided via the FreeRTOS console, the FreeRTOS Security Updates page, and on GitHub.

 Q. How can I update my FreeRTOS devices with the latest security patches?

 We recommend that you use the over-the-air (OTA) update feature of FreeRTOS to send security patches to your FreeRTOS devices.
-Within the AWS IoT Device Management console, you can provide a firmware image, select the devices to update, and create the FreeRTOS OTA job update.
+Within the Amazon IoT Device Management console, you can provide a firmware image, select the devices to update, and create the FreeRTOS OTA job update.
 The code signing feature will verify the signed image on the device to ensure your device code is not compromised during deployment and updates.
 For more information on the OTA update feature, refer to the FreeRTOS user guide.